marriage advice

 Holiday boundaries when your spouse won’t compromise

 Does the Holiday season divide your marriage year after year?
 The Holidays can easily be one big stress ball for many, even couples.
 This is especially if you are dealing with a spouse who won’t respect your wishes, compromise, or share traditions.
-So if the Holidays end up dividing your marriage, this post is for…
+So if the Holidays end up dividing your marriage, then this post is…

 It’s simple: having a work spouse is an excuse to cheat